Magpie-Pedals/asayake/README.md

 [More on Bun](https://bun.com/)

+> [!NOTE]
-*Note: This will likely work with NodeJS / NPM / TSC as well.*
+> This will likely work with NodeJS / NPM / TSC as well.

 ## Install dependencies

 ```sh
 bun install
 ```
+> [!NOTE]

-*Note: This project currently has no real dependencies, but you will need the `@types/bun` package to avoid compiler warnings.*
+> This project currently has no real dependencies, but you will need the `@types/bun` package to avoid compiler warnings.

 ## Ripper